ram-6383/SALES-DASHBOARD-TASK-8/README.md

 - Include product-level granularity.
 - Export to PDF / Embed in business portals.

-## 💡 Author

-Made with ❤ by Indrajth RajeshKumar
-B.Tech - Artificial Intelligence and Data Science
-Rajalakshmi Institute of Technology

----

 > Data speaks louder when visualized.
 This dashboard isn't just flashy—it’s strategic.